panoply/relapse/docs/src/views/docs/api/folds.md

 // Return the fold in relapse foo component using id="qux" const fold = foo.folds.get('qux');

-fold.id              // The fold id (foo) defaults to custom identifier if undefined fold.button          // The <summary> element in semantic structures or <button> in sibling fold.wrapper         // The <details> element in semantic structures or <div> in sibling fold.element         // The <p> element in semantic structures of <div> in sibling
+fold.id              // The fold id (foo) defaults to custom identifier when undefined fold.button          // The <summary> element in semantic structures or <button> in sibling fold.wrapper         // The <details> element in semantic structures or <div> in sibling fold.element         // The <p> element in semantic structures of <div> in sibling